markwylde/webcodeup/content/blog/2023/06/15/2125-stop-mocking-internal-logic.md

 Traditionally, when testing web applications, we often resort to mocking internal objects and functions like the application's store, `window.fetch`, and other dependencies.
 While convenient, this approach can lead to brittle tests that do not reflect how the application interacts with the outside world.

-In this article, we propose an alternative: stop mocking internals and start mocking externals.
+In this article, I propose an alternative: stop mocking internals and start mocking externals.
 Instead of focusing on the inner workings of your application, set up a small test server to simulate your application's real-world interactions.

 ## What is mocking internal logic?